 Michael has an easier time getting the sows to feed after farrowing, and that shows on the offspring.

 “As we use EP199, we have seen a better appetite in general.
 The sows have become livelier and more eager to feed.
 So their cribs are clean.
 Our sucklings have a very nice weight, reflected in the low mortality in the farrowing section.
 So, the total litter weight is very nice, large and the piglets are uniform.
-In the period we used EP199, we have gone from 12 to 14 raised piglets per litter.”
+In the period we used EP199, we have gone from 12 to 14 weaned piglets per weaning.”

 The improvements do not only provide stronger sucklings but make weaning much more straight forward, says Michael: